siran02/CSC-207-Object-Oriented-Programming/README.md

-# Bunco Game Simulation
+# Csc 207 Object Oriented Programming
-Project completed for course CSC-207 Object Oriented Programming.
+All projects and labs completed for CSC 207, a Java based course.